 Our strategy and primary business objective is to become a fabless semiconductor company focused on the development and sale of integrated circuits, or ICs, for the high-speed networking, communications, storage and computing markets.
 Our technology delivers time-to-market, performance, power and economic benefits for system original equipment manufacturers, or OEMs.
-We have developed a family of ICs, called Bandwidth Engine, which combines our proprietary 1T-SRAM high-density embedded memory and high-speed 10 Gigabits per second, or Gbps, serial interface, or I/O, with our intelligent access technology and a highly efficient interface protocol.
-Historically, our primary business was the design, development, marketing, sale and support of differentiated intellectual property, or IP, including embedded memory and high-speed parallel and serial I/O used in advanced systems-on-chips, or SoCs.
-We are focused on developing differentiated IP-rich IC products, such as the Bandwidth Engine, and are dedicating substantially all our R&D, marketing and sales budget to these IC products.
+We have developed a family of ICs, called Bandwidth Engine®, which combines our proprietary 1T-SRAM® high-density embedded memory and high-speed serial interface, or SerDes, I/O, with our intelligent access technology and a highly efficient interface protocol.
+In March 2013, we announced another IC product line under the LineSpeedTM product name.
+LineSpeed ICs are non-memory, high-speed SerDes I/O devices with gearbox and retimer functionality, which convert lanes of data received on line cards into different configurations and/or ensure signal integrity.
+Certain SerDes products have been developed under a strategic development and marketing agreement with Credo Semiconductor Ltd., or Credo.
+For those products developed by Credo, the first \$2.3 million of gross profits generated by us from the sale of these products will be retained by us as reimbursement of the development costs.
+Thereafter, all gross profits from the sale of the Credo-developed products worldwide will be shared equally by Credo and us.